oshchepkov/bb-font-loader-example/README.md

 ![](./readme/1.png)

 # How it works
-The solution preloads selected fonts during the application starup.
-The developer is able to add the required font-faces to the style sheet and update configuration to have those fonts preloaded in order to avoid icon names appearing briefly on the screen.
+The solution preloads selected fonts during the application startup.
+A developer is able to add fonts and update configuration to have those fonts preloaded in order to avoid icon names or misformatted text to appear briefly on the screen.

 # How to add to a project